kimble4/CrossMgr/helptxt/BHPC-Troubleshooting.md

 - That the status LED on the tag reader is GREEN (when ready and idle), or flashing ORANGE (when the reader is operating)
 - That the power LED on the router is solid GREEN (flashes during bootup)
 ![Router LEDs](./images/router_blinkenlights.jpg "Router LEDs")
-- That the Ethernet LED on the router labelled "RFID Reader" is lit up (flashing to show activity is good)
+- That the Ethernet LED on the router labelled "RFID Reader" is lit up (flashing to show activity is good, the colour denotes 100M/1000M link speed, and is unimportant)
 - That the LEDs on the tag reader's Ethernet port are also lit
 - That the Ethernet LED on the router corresponding to the RJ45 port the laptop is connected to is lit (flashing to show activity is good)
 - Can you ping the tag reader?
 Type `ping 192.168.1.250` in a command prompt window on the laptop and see if it gets a response